 The Montgomery County Sheriff’s office District Two Patrol is responsible for all patrol duties assigned by Sheriff Rand Henderson, in the unincorporated portions of South Montgomery County.

 Geographically, District Two consists of three patrol areas (2A, 2B, & 2M) and is located in the southern portion of Montgomery County.
 District 2A encompasses approximately 45.3 square miles, 2B and 2M encompass 64.4 square miles for a total of 109.7 square miles.
 District Two contains the cities of Oak Ridge, Shenandoah and a small portion of the City of Conroe.
 The current population in District 2A is approximately 31,072 and in District 2B & 2M is approximately 49,120 for a total of roughly 80,000 citizens served.

 The Sheriff’s Office has entered into a partnership with the South Montgomery County Municipal Utility District which funds enhanced patrol services for a large portion of the Rayford/Sawdust Rd/I-45 corridor.
 Through this partnership with the South County Municipal Utility District (SMC MUD), the Sheriff’s Office is able to provide an increased service level and reduced response times in one of the most urban areas of Montgomery County.

-District 2 has taken a zero tolerance approach to violent crimes that started to spread into Montgomery County.
-These crimes effects the quality of life of our citizens and District 2 is committed to dedicating any resources necessary for the prevention and reduction of these crimes.
+District Two has taken a zero tolerance approach to violent crime that have started to spread into Montgomery County from neighboring Harris County.
+These crimes effect the quality of life for our citizens and District Two is committed to dedicating any resources necessary for the prevention, reduction and prosecution of these crimes.

 If you have any questions in reference to any aspects of the Montgomery County Sheriff’s Office, or District Two Patrol, please contact the following:

 1520 Lake Front Circle #900